 During this economically challenging time, we know access to our Food Pantry is important now more than ever.
 Access to our Food Pantry is available on Mondays, Wednesdays, and Fridays from 11 a.m. - 2 p.m.
 It is currently closed on the weekends.
 It will also be closed on Christmas Day and New Year's Day.
-For additional information, please contact Susan Bello at firstname.lastname@example.org or call (215) 968-2781.
+For additional information, please contact Susan Bello at email@example.com or call (215) 968-2781.

 St. Luke’s strives to provide the community with a consistent and dependable source of food through the ministry of our food pantry.
 Located on the ground floor of St. Luke’s Parish Hall—the brick building to the right of the church—the pantry is open and accessible to all whenever the church is open.
 The pantry is stocked through regular donations from our parishioners, cash donations from fundraisers, and contributions from local churches, synagogues and community organizations.
 Because of this private funding, St. Luke’s is not required to keep track of who uses the pantry and when.
 Clients can remain anonymous, if so desired.

 St. Luke's is currently collecting to support local families for the Thanksgiving holiday.
 Frozen turkeys (or grocery store free turkey coupons), stuffing, boxed mashed potatoes, canned or frozen veggies, jarred or canned gravy, apple juice, and cookies or boxed desserts.

 - Peanut Butter

 - Canned Tuna Fish